frankiezafe/blender-pd/README.txt

 **************************************************

-Thanks to [name of the guy] for his "stdman" model: http:// This model is licensed under
+Thanks to [name of the guy] for his "Lowpoly man" model: http://www.blendswap.com/user/TiZeta This model is licensed under creative Common Attribution 3.0 Unported
 **************************************************

 The rest of the project is under Creative Common Attribution 2.5